People ask me all the time: "Scott, I'm looking to make a move in the hospitality space. Should I open a hostel or a hotel?".

-“There are many other factors to consider, in fact, besides the average price per room or even revenue per guest.
+There are many other factors to consider, in fact, besides the average price per room or even revenue per guest.
 For example, a hostel will have far fewer amenities to maintain or services to offer than a well-appointed hotel.
 Property to build a hotel may simply cost more, particularly when you include the need for parking.
 Furnishings and fixtures are typically more expensive as well.
 You may have more management and staff with a hotel.
-In other words, once you consider the fully loaded Capex and operating cost of a hotel, higher room rates may not seem like such an advantage.
-Moreover, your occupancy rates will largely determine your profitability, given the high fixed costs of any lodging business model, so if you can figure out how to maintain high occupancy of either a hotel or hostel, you should have a profitable business.”
+In other words, once you consider the fully loaded CAPEX (Capital Expenditure) and operating cost of a hotel, higher room rates may not seem like such an advantage.
+Moreover, your occupancy rates will largely determine your profitability, given the high fixed costs of any lodging business model, so if you can figure out how to maintain high occupancy of either a hotel or hostel, you should have a profitable business.

-“There are so many factors such as an available location, capital constraints, management experience, and local competition that would impact your choice of hotel versus hostel, and frankly I’m not sure how often an entrepreneur has been faced with such a choice; however, if you are looking for my personal opinion, humor me to answer your question another way.
-All other things being equal and with the knowledge that occupancy rates will determine your success or failure, would you rather try to fill expensive beds or more reasonably priced beds?”
+There are so many factors such as an available location, capital constraints, management experience, and local competition that would impact your choice of hotel versus hostel.
+If you're looking for my personal opinion, humor me to answer your question another way.
+All other things being equal and with the knowledge that occupancy rates will determine your success or failure, would you rather try to fill expensive beds or more reasonably priced beds?

 The business model for hostels of serving a community of backpackers with shared accommodations at affordable prices can, in fact, not only be a profitable venture but also, under the right circumstances, a more successful business model than a hotel!